apollographql/apollo-studio-community/README.md

 ![Screen Recording 2020-05-15 at 03 49 PM](https://user-images.githubusercontent.com/5922187/82102248-d126ee00-96c3-11ea-8c06-51e846112f5e.gif)

-#### Search
+#### Spotlight Search

-Studio comes with a "spotlight search" to helps you find what you're looking for extremely quickly.
+Studio comes with search designed to help you find what you're looking for extremely quickly.
 It also provides a way for you to add search results directly to your queries.

 ![Screen Recording 2020-05-15 at 04 53 PM](https://user-images.githubusercontent.com/5922187/82104685-a725f980-96cc-11ea-8b90-830c94ebfcb9.gif)